 Why is this “race” so characteristic of self-publishing?
-Well, first, because indie authors are in charge of all the work—including how quickly pages go to print (digital or otherwise).
+Well, first, because indie authors are in charge of all the work—including how quickly pages go to print (concretely or digitally).
 The pace of a book’s release used to be determined by a publishing house; indies don’t face that controlling force.

 The second big reason is financial.
 Self-publishing authors don’t get advances.
 They are only able to earn money when the book is out and selling.
 A sense of urgency is a foregone conclusion, until you realize that your first book won’t sell as well as you hoped (gaining market traction is no quick or easy task).
 So you feel an even greater sense of urgency to churn out book #2…and 3…and so on and so forth.

 This can be perfectly fine and even prove advantageous, but can easily ruin all your hard work: with urgency comes precipitation.
 What’s precipitation?
 Well, it can be Joanna Penn ordering several thousand print copies of her first non-fiction book before knowing how to market it, for example.
 Or in most less-extreme cases, releasing a first book that hasn’t been copy edited or proofread—or one full of formatting issues.

 When you enter the self-publishing race and start producing content at a fast pace, you can miss out on great opportunities—and I’m not even talking about the opportunity to simply spend more time on each book (before releasing it) to make it better.